Pain & Suffering Damages in a Personal Injury Claim

 While it’s one thing to make these claims of damage, it’s another thing to manage to win the case so that the award can be assigned.

-How Pain and Suffering Claims are Established and Fought
+How Pain and Suffering Claims are Proven

-Different Types of Damages
+Different Types of Damages in a Personal Injury Case

 Economic: These damages can be calculated the most easily because they have accountable cash values associated with them.
 For example, the amount that you paid in medical bills or the dollar value of the wages you lost while injured would both be considered economic damages.
 Depending on the type of accident, this may also include associated property damage.